markwk/bbb/README.txt

-There are development branches for ech version of Drupal core.
+There are development branches for each version of Drupal core.